Investigating the performance of multi-objective optimization when learning Bayesian Networks: Materials and methods

 \subsection{Population-based optimization methods}

-\paragraph{Single-objective Optimization}
+\paragraph*{Single-objective Optimization}

-Genetic Algorithms (GAs) are global search meta-heuristics inspired by the mechanisms of natural selection \cite{holland1975adaptation}.
-In GAs, a population $\mathcal{P}$ of candidate solutions (the individuals) iteratively evolves as a consequence of simulated selection, mutation and crossover mechanisms, converging to the global optimum with respect to a given fitness function $f$.

-GAs are widespread in scientific research since they are characterized by a well-known convergence theorem named \textit{schema theorem}, proving that the presence of a schema (that is, a template of solutions) in the population that positively affects the fitness values, increases exponentially generation after generation.
-In particular, GAs were shown to be effective for Bayesian Network learning, both in the case of available and not available \emph{a priori} knowledge about nodes' ordering \cite{larranaga1996structure,ramazzotti2016parallel}.
-In the context of BNs inference, the population $\mathcal{P}$ is usually composed of $n$ randomly created binary strings, representing linearized adjacency matrices of candidate Bayesian Networks with $K$ nodes.

-The individuals in $\mathcal{P}$ undergo an iterative process whereby three genetic operators, i.e., selection, crossover and mutation, are applied in sequence to simulate the evolution process, which results in a new population of possibly improved solutions.
-During the selection process, individuals from $\mathcal{P}$ are chosen, using a fitness-dependent sampling procedure \cite{back1994selective}.
-The crossover operator is then applied, with a user-defined probability $p_{\chi}$, to recombine the structures of two promising parents taken from $\mathcal{P}'$ into new and improved offsprings.
-Finally, the mutation operator is used to introduce new genetic materials in the population allowing a further exploration of the search space.
-The mutation operator replaces by flipping an arbitrary bit of the individual, with a probability $p_{\mu}$.
+Genetic Algorithms (GAs) is a class of global search meta-heuristics inspired by the mechanisms of natural selection \cite{holland1975adaptation}.
+In GAs, a population ${\Pi}$ of candidate solutions (the individuals) iteratively evolves as a consequence of simulated selection, mutation and crossover mechanisms, converging to the global optimum with respect to a given fitness function $f$.
+GAs were shown to be effective for BN learning, both in the case of available \cite{ramazzotti2016parallel} and not available \emph{a priori} knowledge about a partially ordered set involving the nodes of the network, i.e., for certain pairs nodes, one of them precedes the other in the ordering leading to a directed acyclic graph\cite{larranaga1996structure}.
+In the context of BNs inference, the population ${\Pi}$ is usually composed of $Q$ randomly created binary strings, i.e., ordered sequences of binary digits that represent linearized versions of the adjacency matrices of candidate BNs with $K$ nodes.
+The individuals in ${\Pi}$ undergo an iterative process whereby three genetic operators, i.e., selection, crossover and mutation, are applied in sequence to simulate the evolution process, which results in a new population of possibly improved solutions.
+We hereby briefly summarize the three genetic operators: \begin{itemize} \item during the selection process, $Q$ the individuals from ${\Pi}$ are chosen with replacement, with a probability that is proportional to the fitness value \cite{back1994selective}; \item the selected individuals then undergo the crossover operator, with a user-defined probability $p_{\chi}$.
+During this process, the structure of the individuals is recombined so that promising parents can possibly yield improved offspring; \item finally, the mutation operator is used to introduce new genetic materials in the population allowing for a further exploration of the search space.
+The mutation operator traditionally flips an arbitrary bit of the individual, with a probability $p_{\mu}$. \end{itemize}